Ludwig Hartmann

 Ludwig Hartmann (born 20 July 1978) is a German politician (Alliance 90/The Greens) and communication designer.
 He was, along with Katharina Schulze, one of the two leading candidates of his party in the 2018 Bavarian state election.

-Schulze was born in Landsberg am Lech.
+Hartmann was born in Landsberg am Lech.
 He has been a member of the Landtag of Bavaria, the state parliament, since 2008 and one of the two faction leaders of his party in the Landtag since 2013.
-Prior to the 2018 elections, on 26 September 2018, he took part in the first TV debate between a Green leading candidate and a CSU Minister President (Markus Söder).
+Prior to the 2018 elections, on 26 September 2018, he took part in the first TV debate between a Green leading candidate and a CSU Minister-President (Markus Söder).